Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitationally lensing gravitational waves

 \subsection{Gravitational wave source populations}

-We now discuss the key ingredient in Equation~\ref{eqn:Narr} that is missing thus far, namely a model for $\mR(z,\mM)$ that is informed by the population of GWs detected to date.
-We restrict our attention to NS-NS and BH-BH mergers of roughly equal mass binaries, $q=1$, as these dominate the GW detections to date \citepalias{GWTC3}.
-The mass of the compact objects that merge are therefore written directly as $m=m_1=m_2=2^{0.2}\mM$, when convenient to do so below.
-Note that $\simeq10-20$ per cent departures from $q=1$ have no more that a factor of 2 impact on the volume to which LIGO is sensitive, and thus considering only $q=1$ is both well-motivated by data and not a significant source of systematic bias in our calculations.
-We write $\mR$ as a separable function of mass and redshift:
+We concentrate on NS-NS and BH-BH mergers of roughly equal mass binaries, $q=1$, as these dominate the GW detections to date \citepalias{GWTC3}.
+The mass of the compact objects that merge are therefore written as $m=m_1=m_2=2^{0.2}\mM$, when convenient to do so below.
+Note that $\simeq10-20$ per cent departures from $q=1$ have no more that a factor of 2 impact on the volume to which the GW detectors are sensitive, and thus considering only $q=1$ is both well-motivated by data and not a significant source of systematic bias in our calculations.